olipinski/rdx-cluster/docs/_docs/backup.md

     cron: "0 5 * * *"
     task: "backup"
     groups:
       - default
     retain: 2
     concurrency: 2
     labels:
-      type: 'full'
+      type: "full"
-      schedule: 'daily'
+      schedule: "daily"
   ```

   This will create recurring backup job for `default`.
 Longhorn will automatically add a volume to the default group when the volume has no recurring job.

 - Apply manifest file